-This article describes a Windows service workaround to enable Wowza Transcoder Intel Quick Sync and NVIDIA CUDA hardware acceleration.
+This article describes a Windows service workaround to enable the Wowza Streaming Engine™ media server software Transcoder to use Intel Quick Sync and NVIDIA CUDA hardware acceleration.

 - NVIDIA CUDA encoding acceleration isn't supported in NVIDIA graphics drivers 340 and later.